-During 2011, the Board of Directors met five times.
+During 2013, the Board of Directors met five times.
+Each director attended at least 75% of the aggregate of the meetings of the Board of Directors and meetings held by all committees on which the director served, during 2013 or the period in 2013 for which the director served, except that Mr. McNeill attended 70% of such meetings.
 Under our Corporate Governance Guidelines, the non-management directors must meet in executive session without management at least quarterly.
 The Chairman of the board (or if the Chairman is not an independent director, the lead independent director) presides over these executive sessions.
-The non-management directors met in executive session five times in 2011, generally at the end of each board meeting.
-In the event that the non-management directors include directors who are not independent under the NYSE listing standards, our Corporate Governance Guidelines require the independent directors to meet separately in executive session at least once a year.
-The independent directors met in executive session five times in 2011.
-Each director attended at least 75% of the aggregate of the meetings of the Board of Directors and meetings held by all committees on which the director served, during 2011 or the period in 2011 for which the director served.
+The non-management directors met in executive session four times in 2013, generally at the end of each regular quarterly board meeting.
+In the event that the non-management directors to meet separately in executive session at least once a year.
+Throughout 2013, all of our non-management directors were independent under the NYSE listing standards.
+Accordingly, no separate meetings of the independent directors were required in 2013.

 It is our policy that directors are expected to attend the annual meeting of shareholders.
 A director who is unable to attend the annual meeting of shareholders (which it is understood may occur on occasion) is expected to notify the Chairman of the board.
-At the time of the 2011 annual meeting of shareholders, we had 11 directors.
-All 11 of our directors attended the 2011 annual meeting of shareholders.
+At the time of the 2013 annual meeting of shareholders, we had 10 directors.
+All 10 of our directors attended the 2013 annual meeting of shareholders.